ehammes/data-structures-and-algorithms/javascript/cc-01-array-reverse/README.md

 ## Approach & Efficiency

-Our approach was based on today's demo.
+Our approach was based on today's demo using the whiteboard technique to discuss the problem domain, visuals, algorithm, and code.